Saturday, November 11

 Then we all went to get dinner together at La Marca, where I had fresh grilled trout with caper butter that was absolutely to die for.
 As if that wasn’t enough, I had to get some ice cream, and if I never eat ice cream again, I will die happy having had my last at Mamushka.
 They piled two huge scoops (Dulce de leche con brownies and Chocolate Intenso) on a cone.
 Fortunately we have some hiking tomorrow, and we walked back to our hotel from town, so I figure that about makes up for it.

 Bariloche reminds me of some of the ski resort towns in Colorado, streets lined with hotels, restaurants, and shops.
-Its central square that looks like it was plucked out of the Austrian Alps.
+Its central square looks like something plucked out of an Austrian Alpine village.
 Since the city was settled in the late nineteenth century by immigrants from Germany, Austria, Slovenia, and Italy, it’s no wonder.

 The travel books say that the real draw of Bariloche is outside the city, so I’m looking forward to the next couple of days when we get to see the surrounding area.